yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

     >> Toolbox makes extra backups of config.dict, ./safe/settings and custom_theme.properties.
 This setting auto-prunes
        keeping at least 5 copies of each and / or 5 days

+Menu - Disable Backup & Disclaimer warnings
+    >> DISABLES all Toolbox's warnings about performing backups and disclaimer warnings - DISABLE AT YOUR OWN RISK!!!!!!

 Thanks for reading.....